 As a composer for film, his music for the Independent Short Film Misunderstood, directed by Pablo Herrán de Viu, was exhibited at the 2009 Screen Loud Film Festival in New York City, and the 2010 Festival Internacional de Cine Pobre de Humberto Solás in Habana City, Cuba.
 His collaborative work Sublime Oasis, commissioned by the East London Dance Company, was showcased at the 2012 Spitalfields Hidden Gems Dance Festival.

 From 2009-2011 Brian was the Co-Artistic Director and Founder for DETOUR, a composer collective and New Music Ensemble, which was featured as “one the top five new music events of 2011” from New York’s Classical WQXR.
 He has also collaborated with UK’s record label Nonclassical as a concert curator, featuring emerging composers and artists throughout London and abroad.
-In addition, he has recently been appointed as an Associate Member with the London Symphony Orchestra’s Composer Soundhub Scheme from 2015-2017.
-Currently, his UK based Ensemble in Process makes its concert debut at Iklectik Creative Space in Southeast London on 15 May, 2017.
+In addition, he was appointed as an Associate Member for the London Symphony Orchestra’s Composer Soundhub Scheme from 2015-2017.
+His UK based Ensemble in Process made its concert debut at Iklectik Creative Space in Southeast London on 15 May, 2017.

 Brian has recently completed his PhD studies at the Royal Academy of Music, studying with Gary Carpenter.
 He is also a graduate of the San Francisco Conservatory of Music, Berklee College of Music, and Boston University.
 He has received a graduate certificate in film scoring from the University of Southern California, and has also studied with Philip Cashian, Samuel Adler, David Conte, David Garner, James Russell Smith, and Howard Frazin.